knazir/WeirdTube/README.md

 1. Is a video in the "weird part" of YouTube?
 2. How far is a video from the "weird part" of YouTube?

-Heroku and API secrets have been omitted for obvious reasons.
+This repo will be updated periodically as most code changes are being pushed to the Heroku app.
+API secrets have been omitted for obvious reasons.